China Times: History

-The China Times was founded in February 1950 under the name Credit News (徵信新聞 (Zhēngxìn xīnwén)), and focused mainly on price indices.
+The China Times was founded by Yu Chi-chung in February 1950 under the name Credit News (徵信新聞 (Zhēngxìn xīnwén)), and focused mainly on price indices.
 The name changed on January 1, 1960, to Credit Newspaper (徵信新聞報 (Zhēngxìn xīnwénbào)), a daily with comprehensive news coverage.
 Color printing was introduced on March 29, 1968, the first newspaper in Asia to make the move.
-On September 1, 1968, the name changed once again to China Times, presently based in the Wanhua District, Taipei.
+On September 1, 1968, the name changed once again to China Times, presently based in Wanhua District, Taipei.

 By the 1970s, the China Times became one of the two largest traditional news groups in Taiwan, alongside United Daily News.

 China Times once managed a Taiwan-based baseball team, the China Times Eagles, but a betting scandal dissolved the team seven years into its operation.

 The founder, Yu Chi-chung, died in 2002, leaving the presidency of the paper to his second son, Yu Chien-hsin.
 Yu Chi-chung's eldest daughter, Yu Fan-ing, is the vice president.
 The bureau chief is Lin Shengfen (林聖芬), the general manager Huang Chao-sung (黃肇松), and the chief editor Huang Ch'ing-lung (黃清龍).

 In 2008, the China Times Group was sold to the Want Want Holdings Limited, the largest rice cake manufacturer in Taiwan.

 In 2019, the Financial Times published a report alleging that the China Times as well as Chung T'ien Television, also owned by Want Want, took daily orders from the Taiwan Affairs Office of the People's Republic of China.
 The Want Want China Times Media Group subsequently filed defamation claims against the Financial Times and announced the intent to file defamation claims against any news organization that cited the Financial Times report.
 Reporters Without Borders called the lawsuit a "an abusive libel suit" and accused Want Want of harassing an experienced journalist.
 The lawsuit was dropped by Want Want on March 11, 2021.

 In June 2025, Taiwan's Mainland Affairs Council announced that it would investigate Want Want China Times Media Group for allegedly collaborating with the CCP to host a summit.
 In October 2025, the newspaper was accused of fabricating quotes.